kiboschool/wad-flipkart-filter/README.md

 Click through all of the pages to see how they currently behave.

+## Domain Model and Schema

+These tables are the database in `products.db`:

+- products
+- images
+- categories
+- brands

+There are also two association tables:
+- product_category
+- product_brand

+You can see the columns and relationships in `models.py`.
+You can also connect to the `products.db` database using sqlite3 and explore the data there.

 ### Optional: Tailwind and NPM

 This app uses [TailwindCSS](https://tailwindcss.com/) for styling.